samselikoff/2024-01-11-radix-slider-rubberband/app/OUTLINE.md

 Right now 320 hard coded - change `max-w-sm` to `max-w-xs` and it breaks.

-Where does it come from? `bounds` in onPointerMove.
-But really its this element.
+Where does it come from?
+Width of slider element.
 So let's get a ref.

 ```tsx
 let ref = useRef<ElementRef<typeof Slider.Root>>(null);